0xTacoTruck/cyfrin-foundry-daos-and-governance/Notes.md

 With all that being said, we aren't there yet and right now we get to take a look at DAOs!

+## This Project DAO Overview

+Our DAO is going to be ERC20 token, plutocracy based governance.
+As we will mention below, this is really not the best way of designing a DAO and its governance due to the risk of enabling the wealthy to have mroe voting power.
+However, for the purpose of this lesson this is the approach we are going to use to help us learn more about DAOs.

+This is a fairly brief lesson and I find the topic super interesting and will spend more time learning about DAOs at the completion of this course to get a better grasp of the topic.
+I encourage you to do the same.

+### Project DAO Features

+1. We are going to have a contract that is controlled by a DAO
+2. Every transaction the DAO wants to send has to be voted on
+3. We will use ERC20 tokens for voting - our own ERC20 token (again, highlighting the importance of this not being great due to risks)

 ## Introduction to DAOs